 Built-in Spirituality

-Now, Noi’s 2nd Street Cafe serves a heavily influenced Thai menu that was impervious to the Covid-19 pandemic, with take-out and outdoor seating, including their Buddhist Temple Garden that Ron developed after meeting Noi on his travels to Thailand to study the practice.
+Now, Noi’s 2nd Street Cafe serves a heavily influenced Thai menu with take-out and outdoor seating, including their Buddhist Temple Garden that Ron developed after meeting Noi on his travels to Thailand to study the practice.

 “We have a tight Thai Buddhist community in SLO CAL,” says Noi.
 “I never had a chance to get together with my Thai friends because everyone has work and if we wanted to go to temple, we had to go to Santa Barbara, Fremont or LA.